thejwx/dinner-and-wine_MASTER/README.md

   npx @modelcontextprotocol/inspector npx ts-node src/index.ts
   ```

+---

 ## 8. Test Your MCP in the MCP Inspector
+**What this does:** Allows you to test your code before exposing as an MCP server.

 - **In Terminal B** you will see a URL with a MCP_PROXY_AUTH_TOKEN passed in the query string similar to the following: